laktek/punch2/README.md

 * Sourcemaps
 * handlebars helpers
   - current date (in multiple formats)
-* Publish to npm / deno (so it can be imported for customization)
+* Publish to JSR (so it can be imported for customization)
 * punch upgrade command

 ### What you can build with Punch?